dnagir/pakunok/README.md

 The list of the assets included (reference those prefixed with `pakunok/`):

+- haml (also includes Rails 3.1 precompilation, see below)
 - jquery (defaults to 1.6.2)
   - jquery/jquery-1.6.2
   - jquery/jquery-1.5.2